DOAJ/doaj/cms/pages/legal/accessibility.md

 We'll consider your request and reply in 5 working days.
 Unfortunately, DOAJ doesn't have an organisational telephone number.

-If you cannot view the map or the embedded spreadsheet on our [_Supporters_](/support/supporters) page, and have a specific question about either of those, please email us.
+If you cannot view the embedded spreadsheet on our [_Supporters_](/support/supporters) page and have a specific question about either, please email us.

 ## Reporting accessibility problems with this website